Singer Trey Songz accused of raping woman in $27m lawsuit

 The suit said she did not name her alleged rapist at the time because she was "in shock and fearing for her life".

-Her filing comes one month after Ms Dylan Gonzalez, a former University of Las Vegas basketball player, came forward and accused the singer of raping her at a well-known Las Vegas hotel, leaving her with "long-suppressed horror and unbearable PTSD".
+Her filing comes one month after Ms Dylan Gonzalez, a former University of Las Vegas basketball player, came forward and accused Songz of raping her at a well-known Las Vegas hotel, leaving her with "long-suppressed horror and unbearable PTSD".

 Ms Gonzalez is also represented by Mr Vrabeck and Ms Mitchell, as is Ms Jauhara Jeffries, who sued Songz in December, claiming that he sexually assaulted her in a Miami nightclub in 2018.